datastax/kaap/docs/crds.md

-Configurations for the Service resources associated to the Broker pod.
+Configurations for the Service resource associated to the Proxy pod.

 <table>
     <thead>